Title

 Republic Act No. 9298: Philippine Accountancy Act of 2004 regulates the practice of accountancy in the Philippines, establishing requirements for licensure, outlining responsibilities of the Professional Regulatory Board of Accountancy, and imposing penalties for violations.

-The State recognizes the importance of accountants in nation building and development, and shall nurture competent, virtuous, productive, and well-rounded professional accountants with world-class standards through licensure examinations and regulatory measures.
+RA 9298 is the “Philippine Accountancy Act of 2004.”
+Its policy recognizes the importance of accountants in nation building and aims to develop competent, virtuous, productive, and well-rounded professional accountants with standards that are excellent, qualitative, world-class, and globally competitive through honest and credible licensure examinations and regulatory measures fostering professional growth.

-The Act aims to provide for and govern the standardization and regulation of accounting education, the examination for registration of certified public accountants, and the supervision, control, and regulation of the practice of accountancy in the Philippines.
+RA 9298 aims to: (1) standardize and regulate accounting education; (2) require examinations for registration of certified public accountants; and (3) supervise, control, and regulate the practice of accountancy in the Philippines.

-Violators shall be punished by a fine of not less than Fifty thousand pesos (P50,000) or imprisonment for up to two years, or both, upon conviction.
+Upon conviction, the offender may be punished by a fine of not less than ₱50,000 or imprisonment not exceeding two (2) years, or both.

 Analyze Cases Smarter, Faster